 I will fully admit that I was a grognard when Dungeons and Dragons 4th Edition came out.
 I was, and still am, a huge fan of version 3.5 and I just really didn’t like the simplicity or most of the systems in 4th Edition.

 It took me meeting some new players for our old group that turned me around on 4th Edition.
-I still have yet played it myself, but we have a couple of people in our group right now who had never played D&D before 4th edition and gave it a try just because it was a more streamlined version of the game.
-They would not have had any inkling to play 5th edition with us if they had not cut their teeth on 4th edition first.
+I still have yet played it myself, but we have a couple of people in our group right now who had never played D&D before the 4th edition and gave it a try just because it was a more streamlined version of the game.
+They would not have had any inkling to play 5th edition with us if they had not cut their teeth on the 4th edition first.

 Though I have never met one, I am sure there must be some grognards our there who are sitting there right now in a game talking about how much better the last edition of the game was and how this new one is too complicated and too hard or something.
 Maybe there will be hope for them in version 5.5 or 6 if they come out.